abhijeet-72/Pandas-Profiling/README.md

   -Autoviz<br/>
   -Sweetviz<br/>

-Here are examples of data profiling using Pandas Profiling.
+Here are examples of data profiling using Pandas-Profiling & SweetViz Libraries.

 The output provides quick data comparison, helps in data cleaning & that too in few lines of code.